Snepsts/snepsts-ags/README.md

 > This installs a template AGS setup in ~/.config/ags, which is not needed.
 What _is_ needed is the /usr/share/ags/js install it creates

+> NOTE: It's possible it doesn't actually create the /usr/share/ags/js install and that is made by installing the arch package.
+Will figure out later.

 ### Set up project for dev

 Grab project: